 FINISHING TOUCHES ON THE FRAME: Finishing touches on the frame may include attaching the cockpit coaming.
 Other boats may have artwork burned or painted on the decks.

 TESTING THE FRAME: Once a boat is complete, I often wrap it in plastic and duct tape and test it in the river for a few minutes.
 It's easy to discern if the boat is going to track straight and be stable using this method.

 APPLYING THE SKIN: The skin may be leather hides sewn together, tar and canvas, or ballistic nylon.
 Other eco-friendly fabrics may also be available.
 These days I use ballistic nylon, which is kept cool and wet while stretching and attaching it to the wooden frame.
 The fabric is then ironed or dried with a heat gun to encourage shrinkage.

-SHRINKING, COLORING, AND WATERPROOFING THE SKIN: I use urethane or polyurethane to waterproof the fabric.
+SHRINKING, COLORING, AND WATERPROOFING THE SKIN: I use urethane to waterproof the fabric.
 Some builders use exterior latex house paint.
 New eco-friendly technologies are being developed in this area, too.

 FINISHING TOUCHES: Finishing touches may include adding leather straps to the hull and making custom paddles.
 I have also explored making sails.